tenforwardconsulting/subspace/README.md

 ### `subspace init`

 Initialize the project for subspace.
-Creates `config/provision` with all necessary files.
+Creates `config/subspace` with all necessary files.

+Subspace 3 supports terraform.
+You will need to create an IAM user manually with administrative access to the target AWS environment for terraform.

 ### `subspace bootstrap <environment>`